Leo-Stacks/django-websockets/Readme.md

-Below is a template for a README file tailored for a Django project that utilizes Django Channels with Daphne:

----

 # Django Project with Daphne and Django Channels

 This Django project harnesses the power of Django Channels with Daphne to enable real-time communication features in your web application.